Skip to content

 An International Trailblazer

-Proudly hosted by the University of Leeds and Leeds City Council, and in exclusive partnership with Steinway & Sons, The Leeds supports pianists not only through competition prizes, but through sustained professional development, global partnerships and international visibility.
-Our worldwide broadcast and digital reach exceeds 11 million, sharing exceptional artistry with audiences across the globe.
+Proudly hosted by the University of Leeds and Leeds City Council, and in exclusive partnership with Steinway & Sons, The Leeds supports pianists not only through competition prizes, but through sustained professional development, global partnerships and international visibility, sharing exceptional artistry with audiences across the globe.

 Piano with purpose